peterquynhle/Predict-Diabetes-Patient-Readmission/Readme.txt

 - Which diabetes patients have higher readmission chances?

 Objective/proposed approach:
-- Modelling available historical medical data using ML techniques to find the best model for readmission prediction and the factors which most likely affect the readmission
+- Modelling available historical medical data using ML techniques to find the best model for readmission prediction and the factors most likely affect the readmission

 Claims:
 - Reviewed and improved codes originally come from https://github.com/AkankshaUtreja/Diabetic-Patients-Readmission-Prediction.git